Monotone101/codepath_assignments/READMEhoneypot.md

 I followed steps in Milestone 0 to 2.
 I downloaded the GCP SDK and then I initialize it with gccloud.
 And then I created the MHN Admin VM via my cloud provider, and I setup the firewall rules by following the instructions.
 I did <gcloud compute ssh mhn-admin> to establish ssh access to the VM.
 I did the Milestone 2: Install the MHN Admin Application.

 I used GCP to deploy the MHN-Admin [GCP](https://cloud.google.com/sdk/docs/quickstarts).
-I did
 <pre>
 sudo apt update
-sudo apt install git python-magic -y
+sudo apt install git python-magic
 </pre>
 Next, I downloaded MHN and installed it:
 <pre>